0617eth/BluetoothPracticeSwiftUI/README.md

 And ApplicationDelegate.swift kicks off the UIKit application lifecycle which CoreBluetooth will run in."

 Now I have tried using @UIApplicationDelegateAdaptor and it did not work.
 Although I am not really familiar with it, so it's possible I used it wrong.
 Take a look at the project this technician sent me and try implementing @UIApplicationDelegateAdaptor to see if it works for you.

+Another thing I noticed, in the log for the central manager when the app crashes is the following message: "malloc: can't allocate region
+:*** mach_vm_map(size=580964351930810368, flags: 100) failed (error code=3)"

+Apparently this means I'm trying to access 580 million GB of memory?
+Not sure how that would happen, but I will continue to investigate.